TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 5/Numbers 5.2.md

 ---

-Command the children of Israel, that they put out of the camp every leper, and every one that hath an issue, and whosoever is unclean by the dead:
+"Command the children of Israel that they put out of the camp every leper, and everyone who has an issue, and whoever is unclean by the dead.